 The Certification of Acceptance form must be completed annually (Attachment III or IV) and maintained on file for three years plus the current year.
 The Certification of Acceptance must be completed each year on the Child Nutrition Management System (CNMS) as part of the annual renewal process.
 The Certification of Acceptance requires the SFA to indicate the SFA’s reviewing official, verification official and hearing official.
 Submission of the Certification of Acceptance through the annual renewal process acknowledges the SFA’s adoption of the Policy Statement.

 The information provided by families on the free and reduced price application should be used only for determining eligibility for meal or milk benefits and verification of eligibility.
 SFAs that plan to disclose children’s eligibility status for purposes other than determining and verifying free or reduced price eligibility must inform households of this potential disclosure.
 In some cases, the SFA must obtain consent of a parent or guardian prior to the disclosure.
-SFAs should refer to the Disclosure Chart included in this booklet.
+SFAs should refer to the Disclosure Chart.